 Kenneth would only accept parts in which he felt comfortable and over the years came to prefer TV and films to stage work.
 He didnt like the unsociable hours of the theatre and got bored easily doing the same thing over and over again.
 He said, Its different with the Carry Ons, every time the team get together its like a family reunion.

 Kenneths talents were many sided.
 He wrote several books, including an autobiographical series, Just Williams, Acid Drops, Back Drops and I Only Have To Close My Eyes.
 He lived very simply in a plain flat and had sensitivity for music, poetry and painting.

 On the set, he would often ease the tension by regaling the cast and crew with a stream of anecdotes and impersonations, but remained undoubtedly, the most idiosyncratic member of the team.

-Following his death in 15th April 1988 aged 62, his diaries and personal letters were released and revealed him to be a complex character of contradictions, confusions and depression.
+Following his death on April 15, 1988 (age 62) in London, England, his diaries and personal letters were released and revealed him to be a complex character of contradictions, confusions and depression.

 Gerald Thomas said of him, Kenneth was a gentleman in all respects.
 He was a very generous performer and gave 100%, whether on or off the screen.
 He had no time for unprofessional conduct on the set and was held with great affection by his fellow artists.
 He was a wonderful storyteller and kept us in fits of laughter off stage, particularly when reminiscing with Kenneth Connor and Joan Sims.
 As part of the Carry On team, Kenneth is irreplaceable and as a great and much loved friend of mine is sadly missed.